 5. 1 billion Medicare scam taken down by Feds

-Elder fraud continuous to be a big threat for families on Medicare.
+Elder fraud continues to be a big threat for families on Medicare.
 Two dozen people including doctors and owners of medical equipment companies were charged with over 1 Billion dollar Medicare fraud in 2019.

 In an investigation led by the Feds called ‘Operation Brace Yourself,’ typically a doctor would call elderly patients and prescribe them hand, knee or neck braces even when they didn’t require one.
 In some cases, the patient didn’t even meet or speak with doctors and braces were sent to their homes.
 This compromised their medical data for the future too.
 The operation led by the Feds discovered that medical braces manufacturing companies were offering kickbacks to doctors who were part of fraudulent telemarketing companies.
 In exchange for prescribing unnecessary braces to elders and senior citizens.